 Create a new Creative Cloud account: If you do not have a Creative Cloud account, there are some inexpensive options available from Adobe that will allow you to license the fonts.
 Please use the below link to review plan options.

-(Use Single App and select InCopy for the lowest price option.)
+Scroll to the bottom select InCopy for the lowest price option.

 After signing up for a plan, please use the button below to complete the transfer process.